ucb-bar/hammer/README.md

 ## Customizing the Chip

-You can customize the build by using make variables, which can either be set in "Makefile.project", "Makefile.local", or on the commandline.
+You can customize the build by using make variables, which can either be set in "Makefile.project", "Makefile.local", or on the command line.
 The following variables can be set:

  * CORE_GENERATOR: The project that will be used to generate the core.
 The